nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 considered corrupted and not be loaded into Stonks XD.

-- Changing the currency setting in `StonksXD_Settings.csv` is not recommended.
-This is because it will cause all your entries and budgets to be recognised as a different currency.

-- Do not edit the amount of your expenses / incomes drastically such that they exceed the limit per entry or the total limit of 100,000,000,000 for expense / income.
-Entries that cause you to exceed either limit will be considered corrupted. cause all your entries and budgets to be recognised as a different currency.
+- `StonksXD_Settings.csv` is **read-only**.
+This is because changing the settings will result in many unexpected results.
+For example, changing the currency setting in the file would result in the amounts in `StonksXD_Entries.csv` to be recognised as another currency which is very unlikely what you are trying to do.

-- Do not edit the amount of your entries drastically such that they exceed the max amount per entry or the total limit of 100,000,000,000 for expenses / incomes.
+- Do not edit the amount of your entries **drastically** such that they exceed the max amount per entry or the total limit of 100,000,000,000 for expenses / incomes.
 Entries that cause you to exceed either of the 2 limit will be considered corrupted and not be loaded.